pohekarabhilasha/java-learning/README.md

 # Learn Core Java!!

 A topic-by-topic revision of Core Java, with simple, well-commented examples.
-Built for learners — clone it, read it, run the examples, and use it as a quick reference before interviews.
+Built for learners — clone it, read it, run the examples, and use it as a quick reference before interviews..

 ## How to use this repo